← Back to blog

 /client-c/

-Avoid generic download folders for meeting recordings.
-Put every file where it belongs as soon as possible.
+Don’t use the generic Downloads folder for meeting files.
+Put every file where it belongs immediately, not “later”.

-• Whether the raw recording should be retained or deleted
+• Whether you need to keep the raw recording or delete it.

-• Files were placed in the correct client folder
+• Files are in the right client folder.

-• Any sensitive raw files were handled according to policy
+• Sensitive raw files were handled per policy.

 summary.mdQuick executive readout